 - Readjustment allowances or "termination payments."

-Nontaxable allowances should not be included on your Form W-2, whether paid by the U.S. government or the foreign country in which you are stationed, includes:
+The following allowances are nontaxable and should not be included on your Form W-2, whether paid by the U.S. government or the foreign country in which you are stationed:

 - Travel allowances and

-- Part of living allowances for housing, utilities, food, clothing, and household supplies.
+- Living allowances for housing, utilities, food, clothing, and household supplies.